SadieDragon/TPR-Hints-Tool/log.md

 - Saving Prototyping:
     - As much as I thought the flexibility was smart, this is still using pretty hardcoded expectances.
 If I change things in the future, this prototype will still be too hard-coded to take advantage of the flexibility.
         - Because of how the ``CTkScrollableFrame`` is actually packed, I need to look for a frame within the widget.
 But what if I create a frame myself, to store a different widget list?
 Stuff like this will make future expandability difficult.
+    - I wrote a wrapper function for ``.winfo_children()`` because... it's not very clear what exactly that's doing....
+        - I also wrote a wrapper function to return the first widget of that list.
+Cause er... lazy?
+        - Type defintions for these are a bit weird.
+Oops.
     - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
         - All of this could be done in one sweep under a try-except, but I wanna reduce nesting, and clean up the flow a lil bit.
             - I may also handle "None" returns differently in the future, so I want to have that flexibility available to me.